jmagrippis/react-googleyolo/README.md

 # React googleyolo

-Simple googleyolo `Provider` and `withGoogleyolo` connector-style method that fishes it out of the context and passes it to the given component as a prop.
+Simple googleyolo `Provider` and `withGoogleyolo` HOC-style method that fishes the library out of the context and passes it to the "connected" components as a prop.

 [Googleyolo] is of course what google calls its smartlock / one-tap sign-up and sign-in library.

 [Live demo here]!

+![3 second demo][demo]

 ## Usage